Monster0506/OperatingSystemsAssignment1/README.md

 The above is the code for creating the producer thread

-The thread takes the shared memory blocking containing the common struct
+The thread takes the shared memory block containing the common struct

 The thread starts by converting the memory block to the struct, so that its members my be accessed.